Say hello to the best mattress to hit the market in years, the Durable Mattress.

-Minneapolis, MN, April 10, 2025 (GLOBE NEWSWIRE) -- Now available online for purchase at DurableMattress.com.
+Beverly Hills, CA, April 16, 2025 (GLOBE NEWSWIRE) -- Now available online for purchase at DurableMattress.com.
 The Durable Mattress bed-in-a-box is an online mattress featuring a unique design.
 This hybrid style mattress offers a 2-sided long-lasting bed with twice the comfort and twice the durability with its flippable design.

 What Makes Durable Different?